Elisabeth Berkeley, Registered MBACP, Integrative Counsellor

 I work from the understanding that we all have inherent health and, given the right conditions, we orientate naturally towards wholeness and well-being.
 I offer a non-judgemental, compassionate and accepting environment, where you can explore your concerns.
 Taking the first step to access support can feel daunting, but these fears are usually eased once we meet and you start the process.
 I am trained in the Humanistic approach, which combines Person-centred, Gestalt and Transactional Analysis models of therapy.
 I went on to further train in Cognitive Behavioural Therapy and Trauma Focused Therapy and I incorporate these techniques and skills into my work where appropriate.

 I have worked extensively with people in areas such as anxiety, depression, low mood, self harm, anger, self-esteem, relationship issues and stress.
-I have in-depth knowledge of working with trauma related to childhood sexual abuse, sexual assault and domestic abuse.
-Other work includes counselling for work stress, relationships and addiction using brief solution focused and Cognitive Behavioural Therapy.
+I have in-depth knowledge of working with Trauma and particularly in relation to childhood sexual abuse, sexual assault and domestic abuse.
+Other work includes counselling for anxiety and depression, work stress, relationship issues and addiction, using brief solution focused and Cognitive Behavioural Therapy.

 Training, qualifications & experience